 Section 13.
 Compensation.
 Board members will serve without compensation but may be reimbursed for actual, reasonable and necessary expenses incurred in his or her capacity as a Board member.

 Section 14.
-Annual Evaluation of the Executive Director.
-The Board shall oversee and take ultimate responsibility for an annual evaluation of the Executive Director.
+Annual Evaluation of the Chief Executive Officer.
+The Board shall oversee and take ultimate responsibility for an annual evaluation of the Chief Executive Officer.

 ARTICLE IV OFFICERS